Marshall High School (Texas)

 Marshall High School (MHS) is a 5A public school in Marshall, Texas, United States.
 It is part of the Marshall Independent School District which serves students in central Harrison County.
 In 2014, the school was rated "Academically Acceptable" by the Texas Education Agency.

+In addition to Marshall, it also serves the surrounding communities of Nesbitt and Scottsville.

 History

 On September 12, 1898, Marshall High School began operation in a building leased from College of Marshall.

 The first Marshall High School had only two teachers, who instructed 30 students in five subjects: Latin, English, history, math, and science.
 Only grades 8–10 were taught when the school opened, but by 1902 had expanded through the 12th grade.
 The first graduate of MHS was Miss Verbena Barnes.
 In 1900 there were three graduates.

 On September 25, 1905, the newly constructed East Side Building was opened for grades 1-12.
 However, due to the rapid growth of both the elementary classes as well as the high school, overcrowding became an issue almost immediately.
 MHS was relocated in 1907 to the old Masonic Female Institute campus to alleviate the crowded facility, but also to provide much needed science lab space for the students.

 On March 29, 1910, the College of Marshall transferred a large building and parcel of property to the Marshall School Board.
 The property was located at 600 West Houston street, just blocks from the heart of downtown Marshal.
 This facility would be used until a new permanent high school could be completed.
 In September 1911, 200 high school students enrolled at MHS.

 In 1923 the old College of Marshall building was demolished and a new building was opened for grades 9–12.
 MHS (the sports teams then known as the Mustangs) remained in that building until 1939.
 In 1940 Marshall opened a massive three story brick and sandstone building that would become the home of "The Mavericks" for the next 41 years.

 In 1954 a new wing was added to the west side of facility that would become home to administrative offices, fine arts classrooms and the Industrial Arts Department.
 A new 1,300 seat gym was opened in 1965.